By LISA HOFFMAN

 Scripps Howard News Service

-The Pentagon had hoped to allow 100,000 troops to vote via the Internet in the 2004 election, but canceled the experiment because of ballot security concerns.
+And they said troops will continue to be disenfranchised as long as Internet or other electronic voting is not allowed.
+The Pentagon had hoped to allow 100,000 troops and other U.S. citizens abroad to vote via the Internet in the 2004 election, but cancelled the experiment after questions were raised about the security of such a voting system.